Sleep King - Where the Prices Are a Sweet Dream!

 Why Choose Our Mattress

-Store in North Charleston, SC?
+Store Near Me North Charleston, SC?

 Our business model is simple - give customers quality beds from national brands at amazing prices, coupled with unmatched customer service.
 We know that your sleep is essential but also understand that normal folks aren't made of money.
 You need a solution that isn't going to break the bank, which is why we offer up to 75% off our products.